Memon people

-The Memon are a Muslim community in Gujarat India, and Sindh, Pakistan, the majority of whom follow the Hanafi fiqh of Sunni Islam.
-They are divided into different groups based on their origins: Kathiawari Memons, Kutchi Memons and Bantva Memons from the Kathiawar, Kutch and Bantva regions of Gujarat respectively, and Sindhi Memons from Sindh.
+The Memon are a Muslim community in Gujarat, India, and Sindh, Pakistan, the majority of whom follow the Hanafi fiqh of Sunni Islam.
+They are divided into different groups based on their origins: Kathiawari Memons, Kutchi Memons and Bantva Memons from the Kathiawar, Kutch and Bantva regions of Gujarat, respectively, and Sindhi Memons from Sindh.

 Memons have cultural similarities with the Khoja, Bohra, and other Gujarati peoples.
 They speak the Memoni language as their first language, which shares vocabulary with the Sindhi language, Kutchi language and Gujarati languages.

-Today, the Memon people are connected through globally recognized organisations such as the World Memon Organisation (WMO) and International Memon orgnisation (IMO).
+Today Memons are connected through globally recognized organisations such as the World Memon Organisation (WMO) and International Memon Organisation (IMO).

 History

-Sindhi, Gujarati origins
+Sindhi and Gujarati origins

+Memon lineage traces back to the Lohanas who traditionally practiced Hinduism, but who were converted to Islam by the Sufi saint Yusuffudin Gilani, a descendant of Abdul Qadir Gilani in 1417.
+After their conversion, they left Thatta due to religious discrimination, but due to raiding they dispersed shortly thereafter across Sindh and Gujarat by the 1460s, especially to the region of Kathiawar.

-Memon lineage traces back to Lohanas of Lahore and Sindh, who practiced Hinduism.
-The origin of the name comes from Mu'min (مؤمن, "believer" in Arabic) and later evolved to present name Memon.
-The Memon community was founded in the 15th century by 700 families comprising 6,178 persons total.
-According to Anthovan, those Lohanas of Thatta who converted from Hinduism to Islam became Memons and were invited by Rao Khengarji Jadeja, ruler of Bhuj in the 16th century, to settle in Bhuj.
+The origin of the name comes from Mu'min (مؤمن, "believer" in Arabic) before it later evolved to the present name Memon.
+The Memon community was founded by 700 families comprising 6,178 individuals in total.

+According to Anthovan, those Lohanas of Thatta, Sindh who converted from Hinduism to Islam became Memons and were invited by Rao Khengarji Jadeja, ruler of Bhuj in the 16th century, to settle in Bhuj.
 It is from there that Kutchi Memons migrated to Kathiawar and mainland Gujarat.
-Surat in Gujarat was an important trading centre from 1580 to 1680 and Memons made their bounty there.
-Memons became significantly affluent as a result of trading in Surat.
+Surat in Gujarat was an important trading centre from 1580 to 1680.

-Merchant tradesman
+Merchant tradesmen

 Due to the mercantile nature of the community, Memons began a significant migration beyond the borders of India in the 18th and 19th centuries.
 This led to communities developing in the Middle East, South Africa, Sri Lanka and East Asia.
 Memon traders set up a network of joint stock companies acting in coordination with other members in an area ranging from Central Africa to China.
 Memon donors made significant financial contributions to construct mosques during this time, including Juma Masjid Mosque and Jamia Mosque.
 By late 19th century several thousand Memons had settled in Mumbai due to trading.
-Memon representative leaders traded with British capitalists to develop their Indian monopolies.
 The area of Mumbai in which the Memon traders congregated later became known as the Memonwada.